clis013/ReRoot_codeNection26/README.md

 <br><br>
 ### 🚩 Stage 1 — Two Different Starting Directions

 Our first ideas approached the challenge from two perspectives.

-#### 📋 Workload & Decision-Making
+#### 📋 A) Workload & Decision-Making

 We noticed that students may understand every individual task, yet lose sight of their overall condition once everything piles up.

-Our initial flow was:

-> **Dump → Understand → Reality Check → Balance → Recover**
+Our initial flow was: Dump → Understand → Reality Check → Balance → Recover

 The aim was to understand what was weighing on the user, compare demands with available resources and help them decide what to do next.

-#### 💭 Emotional Support & Stress Relief
+#### 💭 B) Emotional Support & Stress Relief

 Our second direction explored:
 - AI chat companion,